ang-zeyu/infisearch/docs/src/search_api.md

 # Search API

-You can also interface with Morsels through its API.
+You can also interface with InfiSearch through its API.

 ## Setup